mrkishi/veonim/debug-notes.md

 - create a master list of 'breakpoints'

 - remember to remove commented out .show-cursor css class

+## keep in mind
+- extensionDepencies also need to be installed. this means we need to have downloader download, extract, and install any extensionDependencies found in package.json. this complicates things a bit...
+  - i think for first round we will skip this functionality, and the user will be responsible for defining and installing them via vimscript

 ## wishlist
 - would like to track debug history. at every breakpoint, save breakpoint info